ParthThakur/Flight-Data-With-Tableau/README.md

 using time frames.
 An airline could lose or gain business based on the number of minutes it can salvage through it's service.
 Obviously also based on exterior conditions such as the weather.
 Oh ans also the number cancelled flights is shocking.

-> I have added links to the data source in the the first tab of the
-> visualisation.

 I understand everything in the graphic it is pretty clear, and well projected

+> I have added links to the data source in the the second tab of the
+> story.

 ### Resources